SPSS Modeler flows add-on

 To install the SPSS Modeler Flows add-on into Watson Studio Local, complete the following steps:

-Extract the contents of the SPSS Modeler installation package:
+- Extract the contents of the SPSS Modeler installation package, for example:

 Build a model with the SPSS Modeler

-If your data is not already part of the project, add data sets to the data assets for the project.
-Currently supported type of data files are Var (.csv), Excel (.xlsx), Statistics (.sav), SAS (.sd2, .ssd, .pt, *.sas7bdat).
+- If your data is not already part of the project, add data sets to the data assets for the project.
+Supported types of data files are Var (.csv), Excel (.xlsx), Statistics (.sav), and SAS (.sd2, .ssd, *.*pt, *.sas7bdat).

 - Type a name and description for your machine learning flow.